matze-dd/Tex2txt/README.md

 This Python software extracts plain text from LaTeX documents.
 Due to the following characteristics, it is suitable for integration with a proofreading software:
-- tracking of line or character positions during text manipulations,
+- tracking of line numbers or character positions during text manipulations,
 - simple inclusion of own LaTeX macros and environments with tailored treatment,
 - careful conservation of text flows,